Merrick Watts: Television

 The first television series hosted by Merrick and Rosso was Planet Merrick and Rosso (later known as Super Planet Merrick and Rosso) on The Comedy Channel.
 They had a guest role on top rating Australian drama series All Saints in 2003.
 In 2003 their television show Merrick and Rosso Unplanned debuted on the Nine Network followed by The B Team on Network Ten in 2005.
 In 2008, they returned to the Comedy Channel with an original format entitled The Merrick & Rosso Show.

 Watts had a regular role in the 2008 television comedy series The Hollowmen as Nick, a senior adviser to the prime minister.
 In 2009 he played the small but crucial part of Marty Johnstone in Underbelly: A Tale of Two Cities.

-Watts has made guest appearances on the television shows Thank God You're Here, Rove Live, ADbc, Studio 10, The Project, All Star Family Feud, Celebrity Name Game, Show Me the Movie!, Have You Been Paying Attention? and Hughesy, We Have a Problem.
+Watts has made guest appearances on the television shows Thank God You're Here, Rove Live, ADbc, Studio 10, The Project, All Star Family Feud, Celebrity Name Game, Show Me the Movie!, Have You Been Paying Attention?, The Cheap Seats and Hughesy, We Have a Problem.

 In 2013 Watts hosted the 8 part ABC1 TV show Tractor Monkeys.